rrnto/Calculator-GUI/README.md

 This repository contains two implementations of a simple calculator that supports addition, subtraction, multiplication, and division:

 ## Python Version
-- Console-based calculator for quick arithmetic
+- Calculator for quick arithmetic
 - Optional GUI version using Tkinter
 - Handles invalid input and division by zero